Reviews of Marking

 All outcomes of review of marking/clerical checks enquiries are returned to centres and not directly to candidates.

 What happens if my script is checked and it results in a mark change?

-If you request an enquiry about results or access to scripts and it results in a mark change, the new mark will be reported to your centre.
+If you request a review of results or access to scripts and the outcome of this request is a mark change, the new mark will be reported to your centre.
 If this change of marks in turn leads to a change of grade, you will be issued with a new statement of results which reflects this change.
 Your certificate will also carry the new grade.

 Candidates should be advised before using any Review of Results service that changes to marks and grades can be higher or lower than the original provisional mark and grade reported.

 Am I entitled to a refund of the review of marking if my marks have changed?

 A fee will not be charged for these services in the following circumstances: